Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 <!-- Attention -->
 ### Do you find Java multiline Strings not readable?

-Multi line strings in java are often not readable which makes it error prone as well.
+Multi line strings in java are often not readable which makes it error-prone as well.
-JDK 15 Standard feature Text blocks provides us better way to write strings that span several lines of source code.
+JDK 15 Standard feature Text blocks provide us a better way to write strings that span several lines of source code.

 <!--One of the goals for text blocks is to Simplify the task of writing Java programs
 by making it easy to express strings that span several lines of source code.
-It makes code readable and bug free.
+It makes code readable and bug-free.
 Let's try to understand its importance using the following example.
 -->

-Let's check java code example to understand how text blocks makes our code more readable and bug free.
+Let's check the java code example to understand how text blocks make our code more readable and bug-free.

 Can you spot a bug in the multiline String below?